denisgulev/user-management/README.md

 4. **Run the application**:

     ```
-    ./gradlew run
+    docker compose up -d
     ```

-The application will start on `http://localhost:8080`.
+The application will start on `http://localhost:8081`.